0187773933/PowerPointInteractiveGamesGenerator/README.md

 - auto adjust image scale percentage based on viewport size
 - adjust bootstrap columns for drag and drop based on length of longest word
 - fix accidental double drop on correct answer overcount
+- add click to edit any textbox
+- deduce font size for each textbox